pocomane/usb_pad_encoder/Readme.md

 # USB game-pad encoder with Arduino

-This is a Arduino sketch to read a various pad protocols and convert them to USB HID events.
-It is focused on pads of old consoles like the SNES.
+This code let you to read various pad protocols and convert them to USB HID events.
+It is focused on pads of old consoles like the SNES, and self-built arcade sticks.

+# Build an adaptor

+The code supports the Arduino IDE, but it should be simple to port to other platforms too.
+In particular, out of the box it is cofigured for a 'Arduino Micro' board based on the 32u4.

+You need to attach the board to the PC through the USB.
+Then you have to clone this repository and use the Arduino IDE or `arduini-cli` to compile and flash the code.
+Alternative you can simply launch the `build.sh` script that will automate the steps.
+It uses `arduino-cli` that must be installed in the system.

+Note: if you want use the Arduino IDE to compile the code, some version may need the joystick library: https://github.com/MHeironimus/ArduinoJoystickLibrary .

+By default all the supported protocols are enabled contemporary but all will be seens as a single pad.
+So, you can connect multiple pad of different kind, but the host will see the events coming from the same soruce.

+Here there is the mapping you have to follow for every pad.

+TODO : Draw schematics !

-# Select the protocol
+# Select the accepted protocols

-By default the sketch is configured to read the SNES protocol.
-To change it, just set the `INPUT_PROTOCOL` macro at beginning of the sketch to one of the following supported protocols:
+You can disable or enable support for some protocol, by commenting or uncommenting the definition of the following macro at the beginning of `usb_pad_encoder.h`.
+By default they are all enabled, except the `ATARI_PADDLE` that is still in development.

-- `SNES` - To read NES or SNES pads
+- `ENABLE_SNES` - To read NES or SNES pads
-- `FULLSWITCH` - To read the controllers made fully of switches, like Atari 2600, Commodore, Amiga and JAMMA.
+- `ENABLE_FULLSWITCH` - To read the controllers made fully of switches, like Atari 2600, Commodore, Amiga, JAMMA or self-built arcade sticks.
+Basically it supports a stick and 7 buttons.
+Disabling ATARI_PADDLE other 2. ( TODO : increment button count also if SNES is disabled)
 - `ATARI_PADDLE` - To read dual paddle controller for Atari 2600.
-This is in development, it is NOT TESTED YET !

 # Auto-fire

-The sketch has an auto-fire assist feature enabled.
+By default the auto-fire assist feature enabled.
 With a small change you can turn it off or use a more classic auto-fire mode.
 The two modes supported are the following.